flathub/com.mojang.Minecraft/README.md

 # Minecraft (Flatpak)

-Welcome to the [FlatHub distribution of Minecraft](https://flathub.org/apps/details/com.mojang.Minecraft).
-To get started, as customary for the installation of any FlatHub app, make sure to follow the [setup guide](https://flatpak.org/setup/) before installing using `flatpak install flathub com.mojang.Minecraft`.
+Welcome to the unofficial [Flathub distribution of Minecraft](https://flathub.org/apps/details/com.mojang.Minecraft).
+To get started, as customary for the installation of any Flathub app, make sure to follow the [setup guide](https://flatpak.org/setup/) before installing the Minecraft Flatpak.

 ![Minecraft Launcher Home Screen](screenshots/minecraft1.png)